benfurfie/statamic-gust-theme/README.md

 The `app.scss` file is the main file.
 If you open it up, you'll see it imports a number of files.
 Don't edit this file directly unless you want to add a new folder.
 If you want to call in new components, go into the components folder and open the `_all.scss` file and import it there.
 Same goes for utilities.

 ## Support
-For any help installing or customising the theme, just [email me](hello@benfurfie.co.uk?subject=Gust Support) for the time being.
-I'll be setting up a helpdesk in the next couple of weeks.
+For any help installing or customising the theme, add an issue on the GitHub Repo.